 Military Aerospace Engineers

 Pursuing a B Tech in aerospace engineering is a good choice.
-It is among the top paying engineering degrees and has immense scope.
+It is among the top-paying engineering degrees and has immense scope.
 However, only a handful of colleges in India offer B Tech aerospace engineering degrees.
-UPES is one of the best universities offering an extensive aerospace engineering program.
+UPES is one of the best universities providing an extensive aerospace engineering program.
 The university has an excellent faculty that involves students in hands-on training in the aerospace branch.
 With perfect placement, students pursuing B Tech in aerospace engineering from UPES will have ample opportunities to explore this domain.